rstats-tips/piwikproR/README.md

 [PIWIK PRO](https://www.piwik.pro) is a tool to measure traffic of a website.
 They offer an [API](https://developers.piwik.pro/en/latest/custom_reports/http_api/http_api.html) for fetching all metrics and dimensions so you can use them in your own program.

-This R-Package use the API to fetch the data from PIWIK PRO using R-code.
-You get the data as tibble (or data.frame).
+This R-Package uses the API to fetch the data from PIWIK PRO using R-code.
+You get the data as tibble (or as a data.frame).
 So it's easy to analyze the data with the whole power of R.

 # Installation